Transportation Expansion Project

-The Transportation Expansion (T-REX) Project was a $1.67 billion project with the goal of transforming the way people in the Denver metro area commute within the areas of Interstate 25 and 225, the country's 14th busiest intersection at the time.
-The T-REX effort widened major interstates to as much as 7 lanes wide in each direction and added 19 mi of double-track light rail throughout the metropolitan area (40 mi total).
-Some consider it to be one of the most successful transportation upgrade projects in the United States.
-It also received a National Design-Build Award from the Design-Build Institute of America.
-The T-REX project finished 3.2% under its $1.67 billion budget and 22 months ahead of schedule in 2006 and is considered to be an example of inter-governmental agency cooperation for transportation projects for North America and Worldwide and national and international stakeholders have been recognized nationally for its success, including quality management.
+The Transportation Expansion (T-REX) Project was a $1.67 billion project aimed at improving transportation options for commuters in the Denver metro area within the areas of Interstate 25 and 225, which was recognized as the 14th busiest intersection in the United States at the time.
+The T-REX effort widened major interstates to up to 5 mainline lanes in each direction and added 19 mi of double-track light rail throughout the metropolitan area (40 mi total).
+The T-REX project finished 3.2% under its $1.67 billion budget and 22 months ahead of schedule in 2006.

-Success in T-REX led to public support of FasTracks during the 2004 election.
+The T-REX project is one of the first transportation projects in the US to use a design-build contract in which the same contractor is responsible for the project's engineering and construction.
+Under this type of contract, the contracting agency provides a general concept of the plan, and the contractor is responsible for most of the details, many of which are worked out as the project proceeds.

 The T-REX corridor carries more than 280,000 vehicles per day and connects the two largest employment centers in the region: Downtown Denver and the Denver Tech Center.

 Funding

-T-REX was funded using no new state, county, city, or gas taxes.
-This was partially due to the TABOR laws enacted in 1992, and the State Leadership's stance against levying additional taxes on its constituents.
-Instead, metropolitan areas that would benefit from the expansion voted to approve an increase of property taxes required for the build out.
+The TABOR laws enacted in 1992 disallowed the T-REX from being funded by state, county, city or gas taxes.
+The state of Colorado was also hesitant in collecting mandatory additional tax from its residents.
+Metropolitan areas that would benefit from the expansion voted to approve an increase of property taxes required for the build-out.
 In November 1999, voters in affected municipalities approved two property-tax increases which partially funded the transit portion of the project.